 - The DELETE statement can operate on only one table at a time.
 It does not support joins.
 However, it does support subqueries in the WHERE expression. - The WHERE expression supports the boolean operators: equals (=), not equals (!= or <>), greater than (>), less than (<), greater than or equal to (>=), less than or equal to (<=), IS NULL, AND, OR, and NOT.
 Note, however, although OR is supported syntactically, VoltDB does not optimize these operations and use of OR may impact the performance of your queries. - You can use subqueries in the WHERE clause of the DELETE statement, with the following provisions: - See the description of subqueries in the SELECT statement for general rules concerning the construction of subqueries. - In a multi-partition procedure, subqueries of the DELETE statement can only reference replicated tables. - In single-partitioned procedures, the subquery can reference both partitioned and replicated tables. - For ad hoc DELETE statements, the same rules apply except the SQL statement itself determines whether VoltDB executes it as a single-partitioned or multi-partitioned procedure.
 Statements that delete rows from a partitioned table based on a specific value of the partitioning column are executed as single-partitioned procedures.
-All other statements are multi-partitioned. - Subqueries are not allowed in a CREATE TABLE statement that includes DELETE syntax as part of a LIMIT PARTITION ROW clause. - The ORDER BY clause lets you order the selection results and then select a subset of the ordered records to delete.
+All other statements are multi-partitioned. - The ORDER BY clause lets you order the selection results and then select a subset of the ordered records to delete.
 For example, you could delete only the five oldest records, chronologically, sorting by timestamp:

-'''

-DELETE FROM events ORDER BY event_time, event_id ASC LIMIT 5;
+DELETE FROM events ORDER BY event\time, event\id ASC LIMIT 5;

-'''